How to Build a Hamburger Menu in React

 responsible for toggling the state's value between true/false.

-3. Specify a condition that will determine what to display and in what circumstance.
-You want React to display the NavLinks component (which contains the menu items) if the state’s value is true and to display nothing otherwise:
+Next, specify a condition that determines what to display based on the state’s value.
+You want React to display the NavLinks component if the state’s value is true; otherwise, nothing should be displayed.
+Here’s how to set that up:

 //MobileNavigation.js